Kubernetes Volumes

 downwardAPI

-volume makes downward API data available to applications.
-Within the volume, you can find the exposed data as read-only files in plain text format. -
+volume makes downward API data available to applications, exposing data as read-only files in plain text format. -

 emptyDir